Alcohol Abuse Treatment for Native Americans

 Numerous stereotypes remain about alcohol abuse and alcohol use disorders (AUDs).
 Stereotypes regarding the cause of alcohol abuse, about the nature of willpower in recovery, and even regarding ethnic differences in susceptibility to the development of an alcohol use disorder continue to proliferate.
 Native Americans may be the group that suffers from the most extreme stereotypes regarding their problems with alcohol use disorders and susceptibility to alcohol abuse.

 Treatment for Native Americans Struggling with Alcohol Abuse

-According to numerous sources, including APA and the National Institute on Drug Abuse (NIDA), the effective treatment for any alcohol use disorder should consider an overall treatment plan that consists of:
+According to numerous sources, including American Psychological Association (APA) and the National Institute on Drug Abuse (NIDA), the effective treatment for any AUD should consider an overall treatment plan that consists of:

 - Any other interventions that may be useful in the particular case, such as complementary and alternative therapies, case management, tutoring or training, etc.

 - Maintenance in a treatment program for a sufficient length of time.